University Courses: Frequently Asked Questions

 How much does a Playwrights' Center University Course cost?

 Courses are offered every fall, spring, and summer semester.
-Start and end dates follow Augsburg University’s academic calendar for fall and spring, though the summer session is sometimes offered as a full-credit intensive.
+Start and end dates follow Augsburg University’s academic calendar for fall (late August through mid-December) and spring (mid-January through early May), though the summer session is offered as a full-credit intensive (early June - mid August).

 When do the classes meet?
 Are they synchronous or asynchronous?

 Right now, almost all of our courses meet synchronously for 15 weeks for a total of three hours per week, usually for one 3-hour block on a weekend day or weekday evening.
-We use Zoom for synchronous class meetings and Moodle (an online learning platform) for other asynchronous activities.
-In rare cases, courses might meet synchronously for fewer than three hours a week, and the rest of the hours are spent in asynchronous instruction through Moodle and smaller group meetings.
+We use Zoom for synchronous class meetings and Google Classroom for other asynchronous activities.
+In rare cases, courses might meet synchronously for fewer than three hours a week, and the rest of the hours are spent in asynchronous instruction through Google Classroom and smaller group meetings.
 Read on for more information about how the synchronous workshops are scheduled.

-Students must apply through Augsburg’s Center for Global Education & Experience (CGEE) website.
-Once you’ve entered the system by clicking on the “Apply Now” button and receiving a login for non-Augsburg students, you will fill out a short application with contact information and a brief questionnaire about your writing experience and reasons for applying.
+Students apply with this simple form which asks for contact information and a brief questionnaire about your writing experience and reasons for applying.
 You will also sign off that you've read our values statement and other course policies.
-In addition, you'll provide a copy of your unofficial transcript (for college-level courses you've completed).
-Once you submit your application, you'll have a short Zoom meeting/interview with the Director of University Programs and Partnerships to discuss your interest in the class, the course content, scheduling process, credit transfer, and final steps in the application.
+If you’re taking the course for credit, you'll be asked to provide a copy of your unofficial transcript (for college-level courses you've completed).
+Once you submit your application, you'll have a short Zoom meeting/interview with the Director of University Programs and Partnerships to discuss your interest in the class, the course content, scheduling process, credit transfer, and next steps in the application.
 This will also be an opportunity to ask any questions you may have.

 How does course scheduling work?